segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 2. When your service account pulls up, click the 3 dots under **Actions** and select **Manage keys**.
 3. Click **Add Key > Create new key**.
 4. In the pop-up window, select **JSON** for the key type and click **Create**.
 The file will be downloaded.
-5. Copy all the content within the **JSON** file created and downloaded in previous section.
+5. Copy all the content in the JSON file you created in the previous step.
-6. Navigate to the Segment UI and paste all the credentials you copied from previous step into the **Enter your credentials** section.
+6. Open the Segment app and navigate to **Connections > Sources**.
-7. Enter your **Data Location**.
-The data location can be found by:
+7. On the My sources page, click **+ Add source**.
-   - In the BigQuery console navigate to your dataset: In the explorer panel on the left, expand the project and dataset to view the tables.
+8. Search for "BigQuery" and select the BigQuery source from the sources catalog.
+On the BigQuery overview page, click **Add Source**.
-   - Click on the name of the dataset, and it will open a page showing its details.
+9. On the Set up BigQuery page, enter a name for your source and paste all the credentials you copied from previous step into the **Enter your credentials** section.
-   - The Location of the dataset (like US or EU) is displayed in the Dataset Info.
+10. Enter the location of your BigQuery warehouse in the **Data Location** field.
-8. Click **Test Connection** to test to see if the connection works.
+11. Click **Test Connection** to test to see if the connection works.
 If the connection fails, make sure you have the right permissions and credentials and try again.
-9. Click **Add source** if the test connection is successful.
+12. If the test connection completes successfully, click **Add source** to complete the setup process.

 After you've added BigQuery as a source, you can [add a model](/docs/connections/reverse-etl/setup/#step-2-add-a-model) and follow the rest of the steps in the Reverse ETL setup guide.